ossf/tac/process/software-project-lifecycle.md

 #### Project Graduation Process: Sandbox to Incubating

 Incubating software focused projects are required to undergo due diligence as a part of the process to move from Sandbox to Incubation.
 Due Diligence is driven by a TAC or parent WG sponsor, with two weeks for public comment before a vote is called.
+Once the diligence is complete and the proposal made, two weeks are allocated for public comment before a TAC vote is called.

 #### Submission Forms for Sandbox